ycexiao/scikit-package-system/{{ cookiecutter.github_repo_name }}/README.md

 conda activate {{ cookiecutter.conda_pypi_package_dist_name }}_env
 ```

-### Method 1: Install with dependencies sourced from pip
+### Method 1: Install your package with dependencies sourced from pip

 It's simple.
 The only command required is the following: